legal resources necessary to hold negligent facilities accountable.

-- Lack of mental stimulation (often found in people with severe dementia)
+Lack of mental stimulation (often found in people with severe dementia)

-- Nerve damage or paralysis, which can lead to a blockage in the urinary tract
+  - Nerve damage or paralysis can lead to a blockage in the urinary tract

   - Urinary catheters, and indwelling catheters (IUCs) are also risk factors for developing a UTI